Power Morcellation Cancer Attorney

 Originally used to remove fibroids and noncancerous growths during a hysterectomy or myomectomy, the power morcellator device was commonly used during surgical treatments.

 Following a study correlating a significant link between use of the devices and cancer growth, Johnson & Johnson has recalled three of their products—the Gynecare Morcellex, Gynecare X-Tract, and Morcellex Sigma.

 Get Help Today With Your Morcellation Side Effects

 The unintended consequences of a laparoscopic power morcellator being used during your procedure may entitle you to significant compensation for the harm you suffered.
-While our attorneys cannot turn back the clock, we will fight to secure you maximum compensation the law provides.
+While our attorneys cannot turn back the clock, we will fight to get you whatever compensation the law allows.